dsmith/SimpleGeo.framework/README.md

 * CoreServices
 * SystemConfiguration
 * libz
-* YAJL (if it's not already present)
 * SimpleGeo (if it's not already present)

-[SimpleApp](https://github.com/simplegeo/SimpleApp) is an example of a Cocoa application built using `SimpleGeo.framework`.
+[SimpleGeo-Mac](https://github.com/simplegeo/SimpleGeo-Mac) is an example of a Cocoa application built using `SimpleGeo.framework`.

 ## Getting Started